AlgoLab/PIntron/dist-docs/web/JSON.markdown

   the only key and each value is a single isoform), "introns" (a list).

-Each isoform has keys "canonical start codon?", "canonical end codon?", "NMD flag", "polyA?", "annotated CDS?", "start", "end", "number exons", "Type", "length", "coding length", "reference?", "from RefSeq?", "exons" (a list of exons).
+Each isoform has keys "canonical start codon?", "canonical end codon?", "NMD flag", "polyA?", "annotated CDS?", "start", "PAS?"
+  "end", "number exons", "Type", "length", "coding length", "reference?", "from RefSeq?", "exons" (a list of exons).